 Contact Dr Yue Huang to discuss this project further informally.

 The project will build on the findings of road LCA.
-Researcher will identify the knowledge gap and the key questions to answer within the identified areas of study.
-It is expected that LCA modelling of road construction and its impact on the traffic will be carried out, followed by case studies to test and calibrate the model.
-Traffic management in road workzone can be investigated to advise the best practice in maintenance.
-Multi-objective optimisation approach can be incorporated with the LCA results.
+Candidate will identify the knowledge gap and the key questions to answer within the chosen areas of study.
+It is expected that LCA modelling of road and its impact on the traffic, in accordance with ISO14040 and potentially with the use of a commercial computer tool such as SimaPro, will be carried out.
+This will be followed by case studies to test and calibrate the model.
+Multi-objective optimisaton, e.g. co-oprimising cost and carbon footprint, can be made using LCA results.
 These will help road authorities to make informed decisions about what treatment should be carried out and when.
-Reference will be made to the current infrastructure asset management, with an aim to develop life cycle science for managing the road assets and to improve key performance (e.g. cost, emissions).
+Reference will be made to the current infrastructure asset management, with an aim to develop evidence-based guidance for managing the road assets and to improve key performance (e.g. cost, emissions, and user satisfaction).

 The project could address (but not limited to) the following areas:

-- Devise traffic management and develop transport modelling to assess and reduce the emissions from disrupted journeys;
+- Devise traffic management based on road geometry and the traffic environment (e.g. speed, volume) to reduce the overall emissions from disrupted journeys;

 - Fuel efficiency is a function of road condition, e.g. roughness.
-How remediation work can achieve a maximum saving (to road users) balanced by spending on the road work;
+How remediation work can achieve a maximum saving (to road users) balanced by spending on the road work (to road authorities);